naivary/objst/README.md

 Retrieve an object which is inserted in the object storage by name or id.
 Every object which is inserted once in the object storage will be marked as immutable.
 By retrieving an object you can only use read Operations upon the retrieved object.
-Only the meta data of the object can be changed.
+Only the metadata of the object can be changed.

 ```golang